 |17.||Fujifilm X-Pro1||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the X-Pro2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the SL1 does not offer wifi capability.
+In contrast, the SL1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the SL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the SL1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.